Kolkata West Bengal, India Travel Guide

 Shantiniketan (approx. 3-4 hours by car/train): This university town, founded by Nobel laureate Rabindranath Tagore, is known for its unique educational philosophy, art, and rustic appeal.
 A peaceful, artistic atmosphere awaits.

-Bishnupur (approx. 4-5 hours by car/train): Renowned for its terracotta places of worship and traditional Baluchari sarees.
-This past town showcases unique Bengali architecture and craftsmanship.
+Bishnupur (approx. 4-FIVE hours by car/train): Renowned for its terracotta temples and traditional Baluchari sarees.
+This historical town showcases unique Bengali architecture and craftsmanship.

 Diamond Harbour (approx. 2 hours by car/train): A riverside town where the Hooghly River meets the Bay of Bengal.
 It offers a glimpse of a busy river port and river expanse.

-Barrackpore (approx. 1 hour by car/train): AN ancient town with colonial-era bungalows and the Gandhi Ghat.
-Its role in the Sepoy Mutiny merits a look into British Indian history.
+Barrackpore (approx. 1 hour by car/train): A historical town with colonial-era bungalows and the Gandhi Ghat.
+Its position in the Sepoy Mutiny merits an insight into British Indian history.

 Beyond the city's bustle, natural escapes from Kolkata provide wildlife viewing, scenic landscapes, and seaside relaxation.